Sudippdn/MS-SQL/README.md

 FROM [TableName]
 WHERE [AttributeName] = integer or 'Char' or 'String'
 ```
+## Alise for a column
+Alise or alising or AS command is used to rename a column or table with an alias.
+An alias help to change the name of the column or tableName temperory and only exists for the duration of the query.

 ## CASE Statement:
 I found `CASE` statement is same like `if/else` statement in other programming language like `python` where `WHEN` and `THEN` statements are used instead.
 There should be at least a pair of `WHEN/THEN` to use `CASE` clauses.
 The CASE clauses always ends with `END` keyword.